A Look at Mega Evolutions for the 2018 World Championships

 Mega Metagross

-Metagross has proven to become the most popular Mega Evolution in the 2018 format.
-Due to the gaining Stomping Tantrum which means Metagross is able to hit Pokemon it otherwise couldn't.
-Metagross is commonly paired with Pokemon like Tapu Lele to power up its Psychic type moves, Intimidate users like Incineroar and Landorus-T, and generally a slower mode like either Porygon2 + Araquanid or Amoonguss.
+Metagross has proven to be the most popular Mega Evolution in the 2018 format.
+Due to the gaining Stomping Tantrum, which means Metagross can hit Pokémon it otherwise couldn't.
+Metagross is commonly paired with Pokémon like Tapu Lele to power up its Psychic-type moves, Intimidate users like Incineroar and Landorus-T, and generally a slower mode like either Porygon2 + Araquanid or Amoonguss.

 SUCCESSFUL TEAMS

-Alessio Yuri Boschetto - Top 4 Toronto Regionals + Top 8 North American Internationals
+Alessio Yuri Boschetto - Top 4 Toronto Regional + Top 4 North America International

-Jeremy Rodrigues - Top 8 Roanoke Regionals + 1st Place North American Internationals (Link to team report)
+Jeremy Rodrigues - Top 8 Roanoke Regional + 1st Place North America International (team report)

-Jens Arne Mækinen - 2nd Place Oceania Internationals + Top 8 Sheffield Regionals and Valencia Special Event
+Jens Arne Mækinen - 2nd Place Oceania International + Top 8 Sheffield Regional and Valencia Special Event

 Mega Latias

-Latias is a Mega Evolution whose main goal is to set-up through clicking Calm Mind.
+Latias is a Mega Evolution whose main goal is to set up with Calm Mind.
 It can then use moves like Ice Beam and Psyshock to try and deal with teams.
 Latias teams tend to be very bulky as they can cycle Intimidate with Landorus-T and Incineroar to help.
-Latias commonly paired with Tapu Fini to help against other Dragon types like Salamence or opposing Latias.
-Latias hasn't really seen to much success which is probably due to the popularity of Incineroar which Latias can't touch at all.
-The popularity of Tyranitar going into the World Championships will also hurt Latias as well.
+Latias commonly pairs with Tapu Fini to help against other Dragon types like Salamence or opposing Latias.
+Latias hasn't really seen too much success, which is probably due to the popularity of Incineroar, which Latias can't touch at all.
+The popularity of Tyranitar going into the World Championships will also hurt Latias.

 SUCCESSFUL TEAMS